John Delaney 2020 presidential campaign: Campaign finances

-Delaney has said that he won't accept any assistance from political action committees.
+Delaney said that he would not accept any assistance from political action committees.

 By the end of June, Delaney's campaign had raised more than $270,000 in funds, including more than $60,000 in individual contributions.
 By the end of September, the campaign had raised more than $750,000 in funds, and had more than $300,000 in unspent funds.

 Delaney self-funded much of his campaign.
 In total, Delaney gave his campaign $1,169,076 of his own money in contributions, and further loaned his campaign committee $25,245,000 of his own money.
 Only $2,582,781.9 in contributions were raised from contributions by other individuals.
 An additional $166,000 came from other committees.